Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Examples of true medical emergencies include:

-Patients who are not suffering from an emergency medical condition are encouraged to schedule an appointment with their Soldier or Patient-Centered Medical Home, where the patient's long-term care plan can be managed more appropriately.
+Patients who are not suffering from an emergency medical condition are encouraged to schedule an appointment with their Primary Care Team, using the MHS GENESIS Patient Portal or the appointment line at: 270-798-4677 where the patient's care plan can be managed more appropriately.

 Fort Campbell American Red Cross